 Certain allocation methodologies are employed in the preparation of segmented information.
-Taxation and payments-in-lieu of taxes are allocated to the segments based on the segment's budgeted net expenses.
+Taxation and payments-in-lieu of taxes are not allocated and reported in general government and environmental services.
 User charges and other revenue have been allocated to the segments based upon the segment that generated the revenue.
 Government transfers have been allocated to the segment based upon the purpose for which the transfer was made.
 Development charges earned and developer contributions received are allocated to the segment for which the charge was collected.